 Crackers or Bread

-Crackers or bread are the usual vehicle for your cheeses and dip to go from table to mouth (although if I let her, my two-year old would just scoop dip up with her fingers).
+Crackers or bread are the usual vehicle for your cheeses and dip to go from table to mouth.

 The carb component of the nibbles platter is also the cheapest component (and let’s be honest, the most favoured – the crackers usually go long before the carrot sticks), so let the crackers flow freely.

 An alternative to the usual cracker is bread.
-Some toasted Turkish bread fingers, flatbread triangles, lavosh or crusty French loaf torn into pieces all make a nice alternative to crackers.
+Some toasted Turkish bread fingers, lavosh or crusty French loaf torn into pieces all make a nice alternative to crackers.

 Seasonal Fruit and Vegetables